XRPLF/xrpl-dev-portal/content/concepts/introduction/software-ecosystem.md

 ### Apps and Services

 Atop the stack is where the truly exciting things happen.
 Apps and services provide a way for users and devices to connect to the XRP Ledger.
-At this level, [exchanges list XRP](list-xrp-in-your-exchange.html), [gateways issue other currencies](become-an-xrp-ledger-gateway.html) for use in the decentralized exchange, and wallets provide user interfaces for buying, selling, or just <s>HODLing</s> holding XRP.
+At this level, [exchanges list XRP](list-xrp-in-your-exchange.html), [gateways issue other currencies](become-an-xrp-ledger-gateway.html) for use in the decentralized exchange, and wallets provide user interfaces for buying, selling, or <s>HODLing</s> holding XRP.
 Many other possibilities exist, including additional services layered even higher. <!-- SPELLING_IGNORE: hodling -->

 A great way to build applications that are compatible with not only XRP but lots of other ways of denominating value is to use the [Interledger Protocol][] with settlement in XRP.

-There are numerous other examples of projects using XRP and adjacent technologies to interact with users.
+There are many other examples of projects using XRP and adjacent technologies to interact with users.
 Ripple's enterprise customers already have the option to use XRP through [on-demand liquidity services](https://www.ripple.com/ripplenet/on-demand-liquidity/).
 For more examples of businesses and software built on the XRP Ledger, see [Xpring Partners](https://xpring.io/#partners) or XRPChat's excellent [Links & Resources](https://www.xrpchat.com/links/) listing.

 ## See Also